 Paper is often more resource intensive to produce than single-use plastic but unlike plastic, it breaks down naturally if it finds its way into natural environments.
 Switching from single-use plastic bags to single-use paper bags is often not advocated by organisations like UNEP as their research shows that the environmental impact of a paper bag is (on average) around 4 x worse than a single-use plastic bag.

 Paper is often bleached which uses significant amounts of chemicals, if using paper products try to stick with more natural colours

-If you opt to stick with single-use plastic products, aim for PET products, which are most easily recycled and be sure to separate these correctly.
+If you opt to stick with single-use plastic products, aim for products made from PET resin or HDPE resin, which are most likely to be recycled, and be sure to separate these correctly.
 If you don’t have plastics recycling facilities locally, this is not a good choice for you.